 5. Searching for Sugar Man

-Decades after Detroit singer-songwriter Rodriguez disappeared following the commercial failure of his XP SUGAR MAN 120two critically praised records in the 1970s, two fans from South Africa, where Rodriguez was a huge hit, try to track down their idol.
+Decades after Detroit singer-songwriter Rodriguez disappeared following the commercial failure of his two critically praised records in the 1970s, two fans from South Africa, where Rodriguez was a huge hit, try to track down their idol.

 Watch it HERE